 Take your deck or patio back from those invaders–bugs!

 Chemical bug sprays make many homeowners understandably nervous.
-According to a 2019 study published in BMC Public Health, researchers found that “bug bombs” were not only ineffective but also left behind toxic insecticide residues such as diethyltoluamide (DEET) that could potentially pose a risk to both people and pets.
+According to a 2019 study published in BMC Public Health, researchers found that “bug bombs” were ineffective and left behind toxic insecticide residues such as diethyltoluamide (DEET) that could potentially pose a risk to both people and pets.

 If you’re one of the many homeowners who feel uncomfortable using chemicals to deter bugs, why not use plants as a natural mosquito repellent instead?
-As we’ll discuss below, there are several plant species that give off a scent that many bugs simply can’t stand.
+As we’ll discuss below, several plant species give off a scent that many bugs simply can’t stand.

 5 Natural Insect Repellents: Plants to Help Achieve a Bug-free Backyard

-Before we get too far into the powers of bug-fighting plants, there is one caveat to these natural bug repellents.
+There is one caveat to these natural bug repellents before we get too far into the powers of bug-fighting plants.
 Not all plants work to repel bugs in the same way.

 While some can deter bugs from their scent alone, others require you to take the leaves and apply them to your body.
 With that caveat in mind, here are the top bug-fighting plants to deter bugs: